Waseca County News: Tink Larson Controversy

 In 2006, the Waseca School Board removed Tink Larson from his position as baseball coach.
 The story made state headlines.
 Eden Prairie and Minneapolis newspapers covered the story as well.
 Reporters in the County News were also fired because they allegedly withheld information regarding the case.
 Their positions were then replaced within a few weeks.
-The sports writer was one of the men fired.
+The sports writer was one of those fired.
 He started a new sports newspaper called Star Sports Extra: Your Sports Source.
-In the newspaper, he covers the surrounding communities sports schedules.
+In the newspaper, he covers the surrounding communities' sports schedules.
 It debuted in October 2006, costing 50 cents per copy.